 Emerson's brother Walter, whom Ramses was named after, has a very happy marriage with his wife Evelyn.
 Despite a rough patch after their sixth & youngest child dies.

-Eric Flint has a number of Happily Married couples in both 1632 and Belisarius Series.
+Eric Flint has a number of Happily Married couples in the Belisarius Series.
 Justinan and Theodora in the latter, however, are an odd variant.
 They are not a happy couple per se, but they love each other deeply and are obviously meant for each other.
 They would probably be closer to A Shared Suffering.
 That is their unhappiness comes not from each other but from their reaction to The Chains of Commanding, and they are among the few things that make each other less unhappy.

 Howl and Sophie from the sequels to Howl's Moving Castle.
 They bicker and argue a lot, but that's because they want to.
 It helps keep them on their toes.